cml1010101/GraphingCalculator/README.md

 # Graphing Calculator
-This is an advanced graphing calculator.
+This is an simple graphing calculator.
+I might make it support latex and do fun stuff like that.

 Compile with <code>make deploy</code>